Estimated reading time: 3 minutes

 - Don’t be afraid of color and contrast.

 - Surprise and delight

-Using an unusual prop or light humour in your window can be a great way to brighten people’s day and create the expectation of a fun, light-hearted experience to be had by coming into your shop.
+Using an unusual prop or light humour in your window can be a great way to brighten people’s day.
+After all, who doesn’t love a pavement sign with a funny cartoon?
+Plus, it promises that entering into your shop will result in a fun, light-hearted experience.

 Another way to keep customers on their toes is by regularly updating your display, even if it’s just a new poster promoting a sale or event.
 “At Uvida, we update our window displays once a month at the beginning of the month”, Maria says.
 “We do this because we want to show potential customers what new products have entered our store and we also like to connect and make ourselves relevant with any holidays coming up in the month.”

 Whenever you update your display, snap a photo — and keep those photos in an easy-to-access folder on your computer or phone.
 If you had a particularly successful shop front last Valentine’s Day, you might want to recreate it next year.
 You can also share those snaps on your social channels to let customers know there’s something new to check out.